StreetGUY32/EcomWeb/README.md

 # EcomWeb
-## E-COM WEBSITE using PHP, HTML, CSS and BOOTSTRAP framework
+## E-COM WEBSITE using PHP, HTML, CSS, BOOTSTRAP framework and a little bit of JQuery!